 How to set up and use Google Assistant

-To use Google Assistant on your Android smartphone, you first have to turn it on.
+To use Google Assistant on your Android smartphone, you first have to enable it.
 Don’t worry — the process is so simple even your grandma could do it and won’t take more than a minute or two of your time.

 Step-by-step instructions on how to enable Assistant: